philcryer/fak3r.com/content/music-concerts.md

 nopaging = true
 +++

-I still go to a lot of concerts, here are a list of past ones from a few years back.
+I still go to a lot of concerts, here are the upcoming ones.
 These are all in the Saint Louis, MO (USA) region, unless otherwise specified.

+## 2021-2022

+* American Aquariam - Delmar Hall - Wed, Jul 14
+* Waxahatchee w/ Shy Boys - Knuckleheads Saloon - Tues, Aug 31 (KANSAS CITY, MO) **
+* IDLES w/Gustaf - The Riviera Theatre - Fri, Oct 8 (CHICAGO)
+* Soccer Mommy w/Emily Reo - Delmar Hall - Tues, Nov 9 **
+* Beach Bunny - Delmar Hall - Fri, Dec 17 **
+* Bikini Kill w/Hurry Up - Marathon Music Works - Thu, Jun 30, 2022 (NASHVILLE)

+** haven't gotten tickets (yet)

+I've gone to a lot of concerts, here are a list of past ones from a few years back.
+Again, these are all in the Saint Louis, MO (USA) region, unless otherwise specified.
 Thanks

 ## 2020